 LS: Garret, thank you for your time.
 It’s very much appreciated!

-Garret trained and qualified as an accountant with PricewaterhouseCoopers in Dublin, and he has years of experience since developing and delivering training programs and exam based training.
-He’s exceptionally well-placed to help students pass ACCA F5, and we’re thrilled to have him authoring our ACCA F5 course.
+Garret trained and qualified as an accountant with PricewaterhouseCoopers in Dublin and he has years of experience since developing and delivering training programs and exam based training.
+He’s exceptionally well-placed to help students pass ACCA Performance Management.

-If you want to pass ACCA F5 or any other paper sign up for your LearnSignal free 7 day trial HERE.
+If you want to pass ACCA Performance Management (previously F5) or any other paper sign up for your LearnSignal free 7 day trial HERE.